Murder of Rosemarie Essa

 Rosemarie Essa (née DiPuccio) was an American woman who was murdered by her husband, Yazeed Essa.
 On February 24, 2005, Essa, who was en-route to a movie theater, collapsed behind the wheel of her SUV, swerved and bumped into a passing van.
 Despite minimal injuries from the crash, she later died at the hospital.
 Her family immediately suspected Yazeed, who, following questioning by police, fled to Lebanon.
 He was later found in Cyprus where he was arrested on October 7, 2006.
-Following a lengthy extradition process, Essa was sent back to the US, tried and convicted of his wife's murder.
+Following a lengthy extradition process, Essa was sent back to the United States, tried and convicted of his wife's murder.
 He was sentenced to life in prison with no chance of parole for 20 years.

 Early life

 Rosemarie DiPuccio was born on October 21, 1966 to Rocco and Gee Gee DiPuccio.
 She became a nurse at the now-defunct Mount Sinai Hospital where she met Yazeed Essa, an ER doctor and businessman, in 1995.
 At the time he had been seeing Alexandra Herrera, whom he later left for DiPuccio.
 They were married on September 11, 1999.
 Their son was born a year later and two years after that, a daughter.
 Rosemarie was described by her family as an extremely loving mother, and that the couple seemed to be happy and planning for a third child.